Stormwater Utility Fee Information

 The billing of all properties (residential or commercial) is based on impervious area.
 Impervious surface is a term used to refer to hard surfaces on a property that do not allow rain to penetrate all the way to the ground.
 Roofs, garages, carports, storage sheds, commercial buildings and concrete, gravel, or asphalt driveways, sidewalks, parking lots, and patios are all considered impervious areas.

-If you do not agree with the impervious area measurement, you should contact the Stormwater Utility Division at 919-996-3940 or via email.
+If you do not agree with the impervious area measurement, you should contact the Stormwater Management Division at 919-996-3940 or via email.

 What happens if I do not pay my stormwater bill?